 World Oceans Day is celebrated to honor the beauty and mystery of the ocean, all while engaging the public to take action to protect the ocean and its diverse marine life.
 Through education, action items, and celebrations around the globe, it’s a day dedicated to protecting our blue planet.

-This year’s World Oceans Day theme is “Planet Ocean: Tides Are Changing.”
-The UN is using this theme as an opportunity to join forces with decision-makers, world leaders, scientists, executives, Indigenous communities, activists, and celebrities to put the ocean first.
+Last year’s World Oceans Day theme is “Planet Ocean: Tides Are Changing.”
+The UN used this theme as an opportunity to join forces with decision-makers, world leaders, scientists, executives, Indigenous communities, activists, and celebrities to put the ocean first.

 Why is the ocean so important?